streamlit/docs/content/library/advanced-features/dataframes.md

 ## Limitations

-- Streamlit casts all column names to strings internally.
+- Streamlit casts all column names to strings internally, so `st.data_editor` will return a DataFrame where all column names are strings.
 - The dataframe toolbar is not currently configurable.
 - While Streamlit's data editing capabilities offer a lot of functionality, editing is enabled for a limited set of column types ([TextColumn](/library/api-reference/data/st.column_config/st.column_config.textcolumn), [NumberColumn](/library/api-reference/data/st.column_config/st.column_config.numbercolumn), [LinkColumn](/library/api-reference/data/st.column_config/st.column_config.linkcolumn), [CheckboxColumn](/library/api-reference/data/st.column_config/st.column_config.checkboxcolumn), [SelectboxColumn](/library/api-reference/data/st.column_config/st.column_config.selectboxcolumn), [DateColumn](/library/api-reference/data/st.column_config/st.column_config.datecolumn), [TimeColumn](/library/api-reference/data/st.column_config/st.column_config.timecolumn), and [DatetimeColumn](/library/api-reference/data/st.column_config/st.column_config.datetimecolumn)).
 We are actively working on supporting editing for other column types as well, such as images, lists, and charts.
 - Almost all editable datatypes are supported for index editing.
 However, `pandas.CategoricalIndex` and `pandas.MultiIndex` are not supported for editing.
-- Sorting and reordering are not supported for `st.data_editor`.
+- Sorting is not supported for `st.data_editor` when `num_rows="dynamic"`.
+- Sorting is deactivated to optimize performance on large datasets with more than 150,000 rows.

 We are continually working to improve Streamlit's handling of DataFrame and add functionality to data editing, so keep an eye out for updates.